-- 7) Applicant must hold the following appointments: - a) A primary appointment in a local public hospital/public health institutions/national specialty centre/public university/Academic Medical Centre (AMC) and be salaried by the institution; and - b) A regular-rank faculty/academic appointment in one of the AMCs or medical schools within 3 months of award conveyance. - 8) Applicant must agree to fulfil at least 9 months of residency in Singapore for each calendar year over the duration of the grant award (Host Institution must provide a letter, to commit that the STaR applicant will spend at least 75% of their time in Singapore upon award). - Applicant must generally not be beyond the retirement age at the point of first award. - 10) All research must be conducted in Singapore at a public research institute, hospital/centre or medical school. - 11) Applicant should not have outstanding reports from NMRC grants and other national grants. - 12) Applicant may only submit one application to the human capital/talent awards (i.e. STaR, CSA, HCSA, CIA and TA) for each round of grant call. - 13) Applicant is only allowed up to 2 resubmissions following an unsuccessful first submission.
+- 7) Applicant must hold the following appointments: - a) A primary appointment in a local public hospital/public health institutions/national specialty centre/public university/Academic Medical Centre (AMC) and be salaried by the institution;iii, iv and - b) A regular-rank faculty/academic appointment in one of the AMCs or medical schools within 3 months of award conveyance.v - 8) Applicant must agree to fulfil at least 9 months of residency in Singapore for each calendar year over the duration of the grant award (Host Institution must provide a letter, to commit that the STaR applicant will spend at least 75% of their time in Singapore upon award). - 9) Applicant must generally not be beyond the retirement age in the year of grant call.i - 10) All research must be conducted in Singapore at a public research institute, hospital/centre or medical school. - 11) Applicant should not have outstanding reports from NMRC grants and other national grants. - 12) Applicant may only submit one application to the human capital/talent awards (i.e. STaR, CSA, HCSA, CIA and TA) for each round of grant call. - 13) Applicant is only allowed up to 2 resubmissions following an unsuccessful first submission.

 - iv.
-ASTAR CS scholar from the National Science Scholarship (NSS) (MBBS-PhD) or NSS (MD-PhD) schemes and fulfil the following may apply: - a. hold a primary appointment in a public health institution (PHI), Academic Medical Centre (AMC), or medical school; or - b. hold a primary appointment in ASTAR and a joint appointment in the PHI/AMC/medical school, and the grant application is supported by the PHI/AMC/medical school.
-The PHI/AMC/medical school is to consider if the applicant is able to demonstrate that he/she can act as a bridge between ASTAR and the healthcare system. - The grant application must be submitted through the PHI/AMC/medical school as the host institution. - v.
+A\STAR CS scholar from the National Science Scholarship (NSS) (MBBS-PhD) or NSS (MD-PhD) schemes and fulfil the following may apply: - a. hold a primary appointment in a public health institution (PHI), Academic Medical Centre (AMC), or medical school; or - b. hold a primary appointment in A\STAR and a joint appointment in the PHI/AMC/medical school, and the grant application is supported by the PHI/AMC/medical school.
+The PHI/AMC/medical school is to consider if the applicant is able to demonstrate that he/she can act as a bridge between A\STAR and the healthcare system.

+The grant application must be submitted through the PHI/AMC/medical school as the host institution.

+v.
 An applicant without regular-rank faculty/academic appointment pledged by the AMC/medical school can be considered, if the PHI demonstrates that there is existing framework and governance that allow sustained research career / opportunities available to the applicant, as well as the availability of a conducive and facilitation structure where high quality research can be undertaken.

-- Two-stage review process comprising an international peer review stage followed by a collective review by STaR Panel. - Applicants may be invited for interview by the STaR panel. - The review process will take about 6 months after the application closes.
+- Single-stage review process by the STaR Review Panel. - Applicants will be invited for interview by the STaR Review Panel. - The review process will take about 4 to 5 months after the application closes.